 A small-type omphalocele can sometimes be repaired through surgery not long after birth.
 The treatment of a large-type omphalocele is more complicated.
 With a large-type omphalocele, the organs developing on the outside of the body are protected by a membrane, but this membrane is fragile.
 If it breaks, the subsequent infections almost always prove fatal.
 Making the situation more delicate, the newborn's abdomen is usually too small for surgeons to surgically implant the organs in the body.

 To protect the membrane-covered organs, doctors often use a treatment called paint and wait [source: Hageman].
 Doctors prescribe an antibiotic cream that's regularly applied to the membranous sac surrounding the organs.
 The membrane hardens while skin develops and begins to cover parts of the organs.
 Once the baby has grown and the situation is stabilized, surgeons close the abdominal cavity with the organs tucked inside.

 While these birth defects can sometimes be life threatening, advancements in medicine often makes them treatable.
-For more information about organs developing outside of the body, birth defects and other related topics, please follow the links on the next page.
+For more information about organs developing outside of the body, birth defects and other related topics, please follow the links below.

 - Engber, David.
 "The Case of the Inside-Out Baby."
 Slate.
 Sept.
 28, 2006. http://www.slate.com/id/2150559/